The Robo Ranking™

 Transparency and Conflicts of Interest: In this category, we looked for things like whether or not a user could easily compare their portfolio to relevant benchmarks to help them understand performance.
 We also awarded points for platforms that made their models available before account opening, and further points if they also published the performance of their models to prospective customers.
 Availability of white papers and other information on how portfolios are constructed were also awarded points.
 We also awarded points to those portfolios that did not rely entirely on proprietary products or chose no proprietary products when constructing their portfolios.

 Access to Live Advisors: Robos with access to live advisors, or the ability to upgrade to a product that has live advisors, earned points.
-Robos earned more points if there was a dedicated live advisor option, if they required their advisors to hold CFPs, and if live advisors were made available to all service levels.
-Partial points were awarded to firms that had products or programs with live advisors if those programs were not part of the digital advice offering.
-In this issue of The Robo Ranking™, more points were awarded to robo advisors that made live advisors available for no additional cost at their lowest service level.
+Robos earned more points if there was a dedicated live advisor option, if they required advisors to hold CFPs, and the minimums at which live advisors are made available.
+Full points were awarded if these advisors were available at the lowest-service tier while half points were awarded if advisors required a higher-service tier.

 Account Minimum: Robos earned points for having lower investment minimums.